NepNep21/0bDupe/README.md

-Modified version of bookbot for duping on 0b0t
+Plugin for lambda that is a modified version of bookbot for duping on 0b0t

 Usage: `;0bdupe` while holding a writable book